 - Superior application performance due to 2x per core performance advantage over x86-based systems

 - Acceleration of a broad range of workloads with GPUs and superior I/O bandwidth with Coherent Accelerator Processor Interface (CAPI)

 This publication is for professionals who want to acquire a better understanding of IBM Power Systems™ products.
 The intended audience includes the following roles:

 - Independent software vendors

-This paper expands the set of IBM Power Systems documentation by providing a desktop reference that offers a detailed technical description of the Power S821LC server.
+This paper expands the current set of IBM Power Systems documentation by providing a desktop reference that offers a detailed technical description of the Power S821LC system.